People talk with their hands.

 A slight tug left the barrel in the holster but the weapon in his hand.
 He would pull the gun up an inch only to replace with the conversation's cadence.
 Up and down, in and out of his hand, the handgun was just as conversant as its proprietor.

 Subjects varied; small talk and philosophy interested him, but each subject was accompanied by firearm fondling.
-He talked with his hands and one of them regularly gripped his gun.
+He talked with his hands.
 Feedback from nervous listeners, interpreting his firearm fondness as a threat, seemed to fall on deaf ears.

 He meant no harm.